 - A higher risk of dementia and Alzheimer’s disease

 One area of confusion is the labeling of LDL (bad) cholesterol” and HDL (good) cholesterol.”
 We know that high levels of HDL cholesterol is beneficial and we know there are subtypes of LDL cholesterol.
+When you consume desi ghee, in moderation, of course, you increase your body’s ability to get rid of the bad cholesterol.
+It’s no surprise that desi cow ghee is considered as the healthiest fat for consumption even in Ayurveda.

 This is just another dietary fad whereby one consumable gives way and another takes over, in a constant game of give-and-take?
 Or, in this case, ghee-and-take?